 The moment you enter the spa you are engulfed in calmness.
-They offer full beauty services as well as massage, a steam room, sauna and herbal tea room.
+They offer full beauty services as well as massage, a steam room, a sauna, and an herbal tea room.
 Clarins products are used throughout the spa.

 The Wave Dream room is a unique sensory experience that will take away all the stress and cares of the day.
 It’s a light show that gently takes you to another world.

-The restaurant inside the lobby offers a full menu that is based around French cuisine.
-There is also a pool menu that allows you to enjoy the offerings as you like by the pool.
+The restaurant inside the lobby offers a full menu that is based on French cuisine.
+There is also a pool menu that allows you to enjoy the offerings you like by the pool.

 A breakfast buffet complete with fresh baked French pastries is on display every morning.
-We indulged our tastebuds to the pain au chocolat, which was buttery, crispy, chocolatey and delicious.
+We indulged our tastebuds in the pain au chocolat, which was buttery, crispy, chocolatey, and delicious.

 A lobby bar is centrally located in the hotel and makes for a great place to meet and catch up on the day.
 Sadly we didn’t get to see the rooftop bar but we hear that it offers an amazing view of Paris and the Eiffel Tower.

 Our only regret is that we didn’t have enough time to enjoy all of the many amenities available at the Molitor.
 We’ll need to schedule another visit to truly relax and enjoy everything!